5argon/Firestorm/README.md

 ![icon](.icon.png)

-Makeshift Cloud Firestore C# API that works with Unity via REST API.
-Contains only basic functions.
-"Makeshift" means I wrote everything very hurriedly.
+Makeshift Cloud Firestore C# API that works on Unity via REST API, by `UnityWebRequest` that can ensure cross-platform support.
+Only basic functions implemented.
+"Makeshift" means I wrote everything very hurriedly and the performance is really bad.
 I am ready to deprecate all of this when the real thing came out.

 # Status